For some background on why I put this together, info on Google Street View, and general random thoughts please check out this post.

 - St. John's Anglican Church - a couple of blocks west of the Town Hall, this church shows up in a variety of episodes (it's kind of hard to NOT show it sometimes), easily spotted in aerial shots of the town, but most famously it is the "burning church" in the opening credits.
 The church actually did burn some years ago.
 It was very hard to find a suitable Google Street View shot of this due to the surrounding foliage, but there are LOTS of nice photos of this church available.

 - Intersection of Cornwallis and Lincoln - While there are far too many "random" street scenes from places in the area to include them all, I wanted to put this one in because it is featured numerous times during season 1 episode 1 (i.e. the pilot episode).
-The view my link brings up is facing east - the scene where Vince and Dave first introduce themselves to Audrey happens on that corner.
-Spin the camera around and on the northwest corner of the intersection is the antique shop featured in the episode.
+The view my link brings up is facing north- the scene where Vince and Dave first introduce themselves to Audrey happens on the right-hand corner while on the left is the antique shop featured in the episode.
 Also if you go back and watch the episode you will see a shot of the Bronco driving down Lincoln.

 - King St. Mural - Head east down Lincoln St. until you come to King St. and turn north (back towards the Town Hall) and you will see this mural on the side of a building - it shows up in one or more episodes.
 Look north on King St. to the intersection with Cumberland, you will see a TD Canada Trust bank with some green signage on it.
 That building was used as the Haven Post Office in at least one episode.